March 25, 2020

 Greg's response was unintelligible.

-Their teenaged daughter, Hannah, grabbed her smartphone and used the Life360 app to locate her father.
+Their teenage daughter, Hannah, grabbed her smartphone and used the Life360 app to locate her father.
 He was at West 12th Street and Broadway Boulevard.
 And, unbeknownst to Tammy and Hannah, he was lying in the snow.

 "I didn't suspect anything was wrong," Greg says, remembering that evening.
 "I thought I was talking normally.
 When I fell, I thought I had slipped on the snow.
 I had a bottle of Gatorade in my left hand.
 I kept dropping it."